Dying Without a Will Can Cause Complications

 Prince and Bob Marley died without wills.
 Their estates faced years of claims from people – claiming to be their wife, child, sibling or other relative – trying their hand at the line of succession.

-In Ontario, the general law governing “intestacy” – that is, “dying without a will” is found in legislation called the Succession Law Reform Act (“SLRA”)
+In Ontario, the general law governing “intestacy” – that is, “dying without a will” is found in legislation called the Succession Law Reform Act (“SLRA”).

 When a person dies without a will, the SLRA sets out what happens to their estate:

-• If a person has a spouse and no children, the entire estate goes to the spouse.
+- If a person has a spouse and no children, the entire estate goes to the spouse.

-• If a person has a spouse and one child, the spouse gets
+- If a person has a spouse and one child, the spouse gets

 what is called the “preferential share” of the estate, which

 is currently $350,000.
-Whatever is left is then divided between the spouse and child equally.
+Whatever is left is then divided between the spouse and child equally. - If a person has a spouse and more than one child, the

-spouse gets the preferential share and 1/3 of what’s left of the estate and the remaining 2/3 is split between surviving children.
+spouse gets the preferential share and 1/3 of what’s left of the estate and the remaining 2/3 is split between surviving children. - If a person dies without a spouse or children, the line of inheritance then goes to surviving parent(s), sibling(s), niece(s) and nephew(s).

 What the SLRA distribution ignores is common law partners, charities, friends, businesses, pets, estrangements, and guardianships.
 In early 2022, the SLRA changed to add that separation revokes a bequest in a will and that marriage no longer revokes a will (amongst other changes).